-WBL-215 Work-Based Learning Seminar IV 1 0 1
+WBL-215 Work-Based Learning Seminar IV

-Prerequisite: See Department Chair for prerequisites Corequisites: WBL 212
+Corequisites: WBL 212

 The working student will discuss issues and challenges of the workplace as it relates to his/her program of study.
 Problems encountered in the workplace will be discussed as well as solutions.